 - If such an allegation is made, the member of staff receiving the allegation will immediately inform the Headteacher or the most senior teacher if the Headteacher is not present. - The Headteacher/senior teacher on all such occasions will immediately discuss the content of the allegation with the Local Authority Designated Officer (LADO) and follow the process for managing the concern laid down in the South West Child Protection Procedures (www.swcpp.org.uk) and the School's Managing Allegations Policy. - If the allegation made to a member of staff concerns the Headteacher, the person receiving the allegation will immediately inform the Chair of Governors, who will consult the LADO as above, without notifying the Headteacher first.
-Where the Chair of Governors cannot be contacted, the LADO should be contacted, immediately, for advice. - In all occasions identified above, the school will follow the South West Child Protection Procedures and guidance for Managing Allegations of Abuse Made Against Somebody who Works with children in Plymouth a copy of which can be found on the school's Safeguarding Board and on the school website. - Suspension of the member of staff, against whom an allegation has been made, needs careful consideration, and we will consult with the LADO and our HR Provider in making this decision. - In line with this policy and other school procedures for incident reporting/recording, staff and pupils may provide accounts of events that will be stored under our own secure systems and may be produced in the event of any allegation.
+Where the Chair of Governors cannot be contacted, the LADO should be contacted, immediately, for advice. - In all occasions identified above, the school will follow the South West Child Protection Procedures and the School's Managing Allegations Policy for managing allegations against staff and volunteers, a copy of which can be found on the school's Safeguarding Board. - Suspension of the member of staff, against whom an allegation has been made, needs careful consideration, and we will consult with the LADO and our HR Provider in making this decision. - In line with this policy and other school procedures for incident reporting/recording, staff and pupils may provide accounts of events that will be stored under our own secure systems and may be produced in the event of any allegation.
 We recognise that such accounts must not constitute an official statement and the reporting person must not be questioned over their disclosure at this stage.
 All such accounts will be hand written by the individual completing the report, signed and dated, with the full name of the writer clearly visible on the document. - Our lettings agreement, for other users of school premises, requires that the organiser will manage the suspension of adults, where necessary, from the relevant school site.